Banbeucmas/Banbeucmas-Rice/5 - 8 - 2018/README.md

 # Information
 This is my Ricing on 31 - 7 - 2018, first time getting used to i3.
 All suggestion for improving my rice is welcome
+Switched from i3 to bspwm, seem better for me lol

 **Themes**
 * [Numix-Darkblue](https://aur.archlinux.org/packages/numix-themes-darkblue/)